Prelude to History

 Prelude to History is the second and final studio album by German girl group Preluders.
 It was released on 27 September 2004 by Cheyenne Records, Polydor and Zeitgeist.
 A collection of cover versions of songs from the 1960s, 1970s, and 1980s, it features production by Thorsten Brötzmann, Andre "Brix" Buchmann, and Ingo Politz.
-Upon its release, the album underperformed, debuting and peaking at number 44 on the German Albums Chart.
+Upon its release, the album underperformed, debuting and peaking at number 40 on the German Albums Chart.
 It spawned two moderately successful singles with "Walking on Sunshine" and a remake of The Contours' "Do You Love Me", resulting in lackluster sales in general.

+Background

+Prelude to History was initially conceived after Cheyenne Records received an opportunity to cross-promote new music by Preluders during a 1960s-themed special week on Stefan Raab's late-night television show TV Total.
+The label subsequently developed the concept of the band's second album around this promotional opportunity, shaping the project around a retro-inspired theme.

 Critical reception

 The album was largely panned.
 Alexander Cordas from laut.de rated the album one out of five stars.
 He found that Prelude to History offered "the same old polyphonic sing-song over and over again, just as if the vocal coach had completely failed [...]
 There are one or two voices that have a penchant for gratification."